MC-DeltaT/SerialisePP/README.md

  - C++20
  - CMake 3.22 or newer (unless you want to build manually)
  - Platform with 8-bit bytes
+ - Platform with IEEE-754 floats and nonmixed endianness (for floating point number support)

 ## Dependencies